Admonstrator/glinet.forum/scripts/enable-acme/readme.md

 To execute the script, the following prerequisites must be met:
 - A GL.iNet router with the latest firmware version.
 - A working internet connection.
+- DDNS must be enabled and configured.
+- DDNS IP must be the same as the router's public IP.
+- Disable VPN

 ## Usage
 The following steps are required to enable ACME using the script: